echo-brain/echo-brain.github.io/_posts/2025-02-13-fourthwall-reviews-quick-start.md

 tags: [Documentation, Integration, Customization]
 ---

 EchoBrain makes it simple to collect and display customer reviews on your Fourthwall shop.
-Follow these steps to integrate EchoBrain reviews into your store's design.
+Follow these steps to display EchoBrain reviews into your store's design once you have completed the [EchoBrain-Fourthwall integration](https://echo-brain.com/blog/documentation/fourthwall-integration-quick-start-guide/)

 ## Step 1: Copy Your EchoBrain Review Code